 every now and then, i’m reminded of things my parents made me do when i was a kid that i thought were stupid even back then, and i’m relieved that as an adult, i don’t have to do that shit anymore.

-for instance, we always had two tea towels hanging on the stove door. one was fuzzy and meant for drying clean hands, and one was not fuzzy and it was meant for drying clean dishes. god help you if you used the fuzzy one for clean dishes or vice versa. why? don’t ask me. in my humble opinion, clean hands and dishes are both clean so who gives a diarrhea fart about using the same towel for both? did my dad think the cleanliness of the clean dishes would cross-contaminate our clean hands? fuck me. so guess what, when i finally moved out at age 32, i started using whatever tea towel was there to dry whatever the shit was clean. and look, i haven’t died of salmonella poisoning yet!
+for instance, we always had two tea towels hanging on the stove door. one was fuzzy and meant for drying clean hands, and one was not fuzzy and it was meant for drying clean dishes. god help you if you used the fuzzy one for clean dishes or vice versa. why? don’t ask me. in my humble opinion, clean hands and dishes are both clean so it makes no difference which one dries what. when i finally moved out at age 32, i started using whatever tea towel was there to dry whatever i wanted. and here i stand before you today, and i still haven’t died of salmonella poisoning yet.

-another one of dad’s weird things was moving things from one container to another, even if the stuff didn’t all fit in the new container and we wound up with two containers taking up more room in the cupboard. for example, he would buy a box of cereal and make us pour the contents into a tupperware container. if it didn’t all fit, he made us leave the remainder in the original box and put that in there too. my question is, what was wrong with just leaving the shit in the cereal box to start with? i argued like mad with him over stuff like this but there was no swaying him. it was his house, he bought the groceries, and the goddamned cereal was going in the goddamned tupperware, end of story. since i moved out last month though, I KEEP ALL MY CEREAL IN THE BOX, JUST LIKE GOD INTENDED CEREAL TO BE KEPT.
+another one of dad’s weird things was moving things from one container to another, even if all the stuff didn’t fit in the new container and we wound up with two containers taking up more room in the cupboard. for example, he would buy a box of cereal and make us pour the contents into a tupperware container. if it didn’t all fit, he made us leave the remainder in the original box and put that in there too. my question is, what was wrong with just leaving the stuff in the cereal box to start with? i argued like mad with him over this but there was no swaying him. it was his house, he bought the groceries, and the goddamned cereal was going in the goddamned tupperware, end of story. since i moved out last month though, i keep all my cereal in the box, just like god intended.

 good ol’ dad also made my brother and i clean the toilet with our hands.